 The sooner you take action, the better your chances of mitigating the impact of a charge-off on your credit history.
 Every step toward resolving charge-offs brings you closer to improving your credit score.

-Contact team AMERICA CREDIT FARE for affordable credit repair services today if you need professional help to remove inaccurate charge-offs from your credit report.
+Contact team AMERICA CREDIT FARE for affordable credit report repair services today if you need professional help to knock-off inaccurate charge-offs from your credit report.

 We have many years of experience in evaluating credit and guiding consumers to assert their legal rights.
 We do it every day!
 We guarantee honesty and dependability, virtues which most people seem to have forgotten.